gaurav1780/comp125_s2_2018/_episodes/unitTesting.md

 <script src="https://gist.github.com/gaurav1780/b3df9f0a24fcf9a0c41cc75cdb8616a3.js"></script>

-The JUnit test is a separate class created to
+The JUnit test is a separate class created to test this method.
+The steps to create a JUnit test class are shown below.